Onboarding: Introduction to cobby

 - ⚙️ Checking connection status to your shop

-- ⚙️ Viewing subscription and billing information
+- ⚙️ Viewing job history and tracking background tasks

 - ⚙️ Configuring workspace settings